Sports Chiropractic Care - Spokane, WA

 Q: What should I wear?

 A: Wear comfortable clothing you can move in — athletic wear, loose pants, or whatever you'd wear to the gym.
-We need to be able to see and assess how you actually move.
+Exercise is typically part of your treatment.